-a 13 month online program to help 40 courageous people transform their biggest baggage into their most beautiful blessings.
+a 13 month online program to help courageous women transform their biggest baggage into their most beautiful blessings.

 Discover how your past holds your greatest strength and learn how to embrace it so you can celebrate your story rather than trying to get over it.